Accurate Models of NVIDIA Tensor Cores: Conclusion

 \section{Conclusion}

-We have discussed the research behind the development of the \texttt{MATLAB Tensor Core v0.2} toolbox.
-The toolbox contains various NVIDIA GPU tensor core models, as well as a parameterised model that can be used to instantiate variants of real tensor cores for research purposes.
-The models were verified against the GPU hardware by large-scale randomised testing and model refinement.
-The proposed toolbox includes tensor core models for NVIDIA {A2, A30, A100, Ada 1000 RTX, L40S, H100, H200, and B200}, supporting all input precision formats available in CUDA, except {binary64}.
-For {binary64}, NVIDIA GPU tensor cores behave as sequential chains of IEEE-compliant FMAs; therefore, \textsc{Matlab}'s built-in \texttt{fma} function can be used to emulate such tensor core behaviour.
-In addition to the fixed models, we provide a custom tensor-core model that enables users to simulate arbitrary configurations by adjusting the FMA size, the number of extra bits used for aligning significands, and the rounding mode (supporting \texttt{RNE}, \texttt{RZ}, \texttt{RD}, and \texttt{RU}).
-For matrix multiplication, the toolbox utilises the \textsc{Matlab} \texttt{Parallel Computing Toolbox} to create a parallel pool of workers (using the default profile).
-This dispatches inner products within a GEMM across multiple \textsc{Matlab} engines.
+We have presented the research behind the development of the \texttt{MATLAB Tensor Core v0.5} toolbox.
+The toolbox contains various NVIDIA GPU tensor core models, as well as a parameterised model that can be used to instantiate custom variants of tensor cores for research purposes.
+The models were verified against the hardware by large-scale randomised testing and model refinement.
+The proposed toolbox includes tensor core models for NVIDIA {A2, A30, A100, Ada 1000 RTX, L40S, H100, H200, RTX PRO 6000 (Blackwell) and B200}, supporting all 8-, 16-, and 19-bit precision formats.
+For binary64, NVIDIA GPU tensor cores behave as sequential chains of IEEE-compliant FMAs; therefore, MATLAB's built-in \texttt{fma} function can be used to emulate such tensor core behaviour.
+In addition to the fixed models, we provide a custom tensor core model that enables users to simulate arbitrary configurations by adjusting the FMA size, the number of extra bits used for aligning significands, and the rounding mode (supporting \texttt{RNE}, \texttt{RZ}, \texttt{RD}, and \texttt{RU}).

 In the future, this toolbox will be actively maintained through regular versioned releases on GitHub.
-We plan to improve both the functionality and performance, by porting the back-end to a lower level language, by porting the front-end to other languages such as Python and Julia, and by adding new GPU tensor core and matrix engine models.
-We also plan to add different GEMM algorithms and improve the validation in Algorith~\ref{alg:refine-model} by exploring different distributions of randomised test vectors and potentially implementing Schryer's~\cite{schr81} method.
+We plan to improve both the functionality and performance, by porting the back-end to C, by porting the front-end to other languages such Julia, and by adding new NVIDIA tensor core and AMD matrix engine models.
+We also plan to add different GEMM algorithms and improve the validation in Algorithm~\ref{alg:refine-model} by exploring different distributions of randomised test vectors and techniques such as the ones used by Schryer~\cite{schr81}.

-IEEE 754~\cite{ieee19} and P3109~\cite{ieee25} do not standardise reduction operations, such as multi-term addition.
-We hope that a simular of GPU matrix multiplier models will allow users to understand the differences and how applications may be affected, and impact future standardisation efforts.
+IEEE 754~\cite{ieee19} and OCP~\cite{rgsm23} does not standardise reduction operations and P3109~\cite{ieee25} does not require them for conformance.
+We hope that a simulator of GPU matrix multiplier models will allow users to understand the differences and effects on applications of current and future matrix multiply units, and impact future standardisation efforts.